 Type 3: Asynchronous Feedback

 Conversely, students will also commonly receive asynchronous (delayed) feedback.
 While this can be in the form of recorded audio snippets, written feedback is the most common format.
 In this situation, tutors may assess a student’s work according to a particular rubric or assessment criteria (such as the body-paragraph criteria below), offering a grade, guidance on how to improve and comments about what the student should prioritise:

 While peer-correction is one of the least common types of feedback for assessed work (due to collusion), for other types of assignments it can be very useful to have students provide opinions on each other’s work.
 The offering of constructive feedback can be a productive learning process as it helps students to develop the skills of identifying errors and of providing and receiving criticism in a respectful way, which are valuable transferable skills.

 Good work.
-Now that you know what feedback is and can recognise its different types, read on with Lesson 2 to explore seven reflections for better managing and making the most of the constructive criticism you receive.
+Now that you know what feedback is and can recognise its different types, read on with Chapter 2 to explore seven reflections for better managing and making the most of the constructive criticism you receive.

 To reference this reader:

 Academic Marker (2022) Dealing with Feedback.
 Available at: https://academicmarker.com/academic-guidance/teaching-and-learning/correspondence/dealing-with-feedback/ (Accessed: Date Month Year).